PurdueIEEE/boilerbooks/docs/development.md

 2. Install the required packages
 3. Use the given file to initialize the database, tables, and columns
 4. Copy the nginx reverse proxy file so all requests are redirected
+5. Create the logging and receipt directories
-5. Install all NPM packages for the UI and API:
+6. Install all NPM packages for the UI and API:
-6. Create a `.env` file for the API, with database and private variables - use `.env.git` as an example:
+7. Create a `.env` file for the API, with database and private variables - use `.env.git` as an example:
-7. Start the servers
+8. Start the servers

 ```sh
 git clone origin https://github.com/PurdueIEEE/boilerbooks.git